English Rhetoric and Composition (PhD)

 All applicants should submit:

-8. All applicants for whom English is a second language must also submit official TOEFL scores of 79 or higher on the internet-based test, 213 or higher on the computer-based test.
-English proficiency can also be met by submitting official IELTS scores of at least 6.5 overall band score from the academic module exam or official Duolingo overall score of 105.
-Students holding a bachelor's or advanced degree from an accredited institution in the United States may be exempt from this requirement.
+8. For international applicants: Official reports of the TOEFL, IELTS, or Duolingo examination demonstrating English language proficiency.
+All applicants for whom English is a second language must also submit one of the following: official TOEFL scores (213 or higher on the computer based test, 550 or higher on the paper based test, or 80 or higher on the internet-based test); official reports of the TOEFL, IELTS scores with at least a 6.5 overall band score from the academic module exam; or official Duolingo scores of 105 or higher.
+Only official Duolingo tests with subscores are accepted.
+Applicants holding a bachelor's or advanced degree from an accredited U.S. institution may be exempt from the English proficiency requirement.

 Degree Requirements

-All doctoral students are expected to complete a minimum of 45 graduate credit hours; demonstrate proficiency in one language other than English; successfully complete the Modern and Contemporary Rhetoric and Composition exam and the Specified Literature Area exam; complete and defend a dissertation; and participate in a year-long supervised teaching-internship.
-(Graduate teaching assistants automatically fulfill the professional requirement once they have completed one successful year as a graduate teaching assistant.)
+All doctoral students are expected to complete a minimum of 42 graduate credit hours, which must include 12 credit hours of Dissertation Research (English 690); successfully complete the Modern and Contemporary Rhetoric and Composition exam and the Specified Literature Area exam; and complete and defend a dissertation.

 More information on requirements can be found in the English Department Graduate Program Guidelines.